mcvm-launcher/mcvm/docs/Package.md

 - `supported_modloaders`: Modloaders supported by this package.
 Defaults to all of them.
 - `supported_plugin_loaders`: Plugin loaders supported by this package.
 Defaults to all of them.
 - `supported_sides`: Game sides supported by this package.
 Defaults to both of them.
+- `tags`: Similar to categories and keywords, but with actual meaning.
+Packages will be able to use tags in the future to depend on any package with a tag, or refuse it.

 ## Relations